alex-olivier/nbody-simulation/README.md

 ### **Use of Resources and AI**

+- I referenced [The Nature of Code](https://natureofcode.com/) throughout the process to help with my understanding of the pieces required.
 - Implementing the Quadtree proved to be very difficult and I had to utilize Generative AI to assist with the creation of it.
     - The AI was used to help generate the initial structure and logic for the Quadtree implementation, which I then refined and integrated into the overall simulation code.
-- I referenced [The Nature of Code](https://natureofcode.com/) throughout the process to help with my understanding of the pieces required.
+- I also utiized AI to help with implementing a restart function, as I kept banging my head against a wall trying to figure it out.

 ---